tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 ![Crowdsale Constructor](Images/oz-crowdsale-constructor.png)

 * The crowdsale requires three parameters in the constructor.
 The first, `rate` is the conversion between our token and wei.
-Since we are using the default decimal value of `18` in our `ArcadeTokenMintable`, and we want to keep compatible with Ether units, this `rate` will just be set to `1`.
+Since we are using the default decimal value of `18` in our `ArcadeTokenMintable`, and we want to keep compatible with ether units, this `rate` will just be set to `1`.

-* The `wallet` parameter is the address that all of the Ether raised in the crowdsale will go.
-Since this is for our Arcade, we will set this parameter to our main wallet address.
+* The `wallet` parameter is the address that all of the ether raised in the crowdsale will go.
+Since this is for our arcade, we will set this parameter to our main wallet address.

 * The last parameter the crowdsale needs is the token itself.
 This will allow the crowdsale to interact with and mint the `ArcadeToken` once on-chain.